carla-rebelo/portfolio/README.md

 Pandas, Scikit-Learn, Seaborn

 ## Purchase Behaviour Analysis
 This data analysis project aims to find patterns and provide insights into the purchase behaviour of a group of clients.
 It started from an exploratory data analysis with Python to foster data understanding and data preparation, so that the dataset could be analysed using PowerBI.
+The outcome is a PowerBI dashboard.
 ### 🔧 Tools
 Pandas, Seaborn, PowerBI